The Netherlands

 The basement of the synagogue on De Boompjes contained a hall for the celebration of festivities.
 The kosher butcher shop of the Ashkenazi community was located behind the synagogue.
 In 1784, an annex synagogue was built adjacent to the rear of the synagogue.
 The structure fell into disrepair and was replaced with a new annex fifteen years later.
 At the time, the majority of Jews in Rotterdam resided in the immediate surroundings of the De Boompjes synagogue.

 The Ashkenazi community of Rotterdam founded a Jewish school in 1737.
 The same year, the community opened a new cemetery on Dijkstraat street in the present-day quarter of Kralingen.
 The Kralingen cemetery was expanded several times and remained in use until the opening in 1895 of a new cemetery located on Toepad street in Rotterdam.
-This cemetery remains in use until today.
+This cemetery remains in use today.
 Another Jewish cemetery also existed in the town (now quarter) of Delfshaven.

 Toepad Jewish cemetery

-The nineteenth century also witnessed the ongoing integration of the Jews of Rotterdam into public life society at large.
+The nineteenth century also witnessed the ongoing integration of the Jews of Rotterdam into public society at large.
 Jews participated in municipal affairs and also became active in the press, legal affairs, education, and medicine.
 Many Rotterdam Jews rose to the tops of these fields.

 As the Jewish population of Rotterdam left traditional Jewish neighborhoods and began to reside throughout the city, a number of small new synagogues were founded.
 A separate Portuguese Jewish community came into existence in Rotterdam during the middle of the nineteenth century but maintained itself only for twenty years.
 During its brief revival, the Portuguese community had a synagogue and cemetery of its own in Crooswijk.
 In 1891, the Jewish community of Rotterdam opened a new central synagogue located on Botersloot.
-The central synagogue building was restored in 1939 and in the same year became home to the community’s archives.
+The central synagogue building was restored in 1939 and, in the same year, became home to the community’s archives.

 Loods 24 memorial © Wikimedia Commons (Cathrotterdam)

-The German bombardment of Rotterdam on May 14, 1940 laid waste to the center of the city and destroyed the synagogues on De Boompjes and Botersloot.
+The German bombardment of Rotterdam on May 14, 1940, laid waste to the center of the city and destroyed the synagogues on De Boompjes and Botersloot.
 Under the German occupation of the Netherlands during the Second World War, the Jews of Rotterdam suffered under the same measures as Jews throughout the country.
 Jewish children were expelled from Rotterdam’s public schools in September, 1941.
 The community then founded separate Jewish schools as well as establishing a network of social organizations.
-An attempt also was made to continue the religious life of Jewish Rotterdam.
+An attempt was also made to continue the religious life of Jewish Rotterdam.

 Deportation of Jews from Rotterdam began in July 1942 and ended in June 1943.
 Almost all of Rotterdam Jews were forced to assemble for deportation in the harbor of the city, at Loods 24.
 Before the war was over, most of the Jews of Rotterdam perished in Nazi death camps.
 Only 13% of the Jewish population of the city survived the war.